I independently buy and hand-test everything recommended on That Fit Friend. When you buy through my links, I may earn a commission. Read more here.

-As someone who loved the Adidas Adipower and thought the Adipower 2 were sub-par weightlifting shoes, I was excited to put the Adipower 3 to the test.
-The Adipower 3 gives me similar original Adipower vibes, which I like, and delivers a strong performance.
+As someone who LOVED the Adidas Adipower and thought the Adipower 2 were sub-par weightlifting shoes in comparison, I was excited to put the Adipower 3 to the test.
+For example, the Adipower 3 initially gave me similar vibes to the OG Adipower — which I like.

 The high-density TPU heel is stable, and the midfoot strap provides a good level of security.
-However, I do have a few issues with this model, and I’ll discuss those below in my cons section.
+However, I’m not loving the higher price point of this shoe and how the toe box has seemingly gotten narrower.

 Adidas Adipower 3